leomarlo/smooth_space/Readme.md

 # Smooth Spaces Website

-This reposity contains files and scripts for the artistic research project website.
+This repository contains files and scripts for the artistic research project website.
 The host is set up on a ubuntu machine with an apache webserver installed and php installed as well.
 Furthermore the stack includes a mysql database, which is accessed through a PDO object.

 # Testing